-The Company has equity interests in several joint-ventures that were established either to exclusively distribute the Company's products or to construct the Company's domestic distribution facility.
-These joint-ventures are variable interest entities ("VIEs") under ASC 810-10-15-14.
+The Company has equity interests in several joint ventures that were established either to exclusively distribute the Company's products or to construct the Company's domestic distribution facility.
+These joint ventures are variable interest entities ("VIEs") under ASC 810-10-15-14.
 The Company's determination of the primary beneficiary of a VIE considers all relationships between the Company and the VIE, including management agreements, governance documents and other contractual arrangements.
-The Company has determined for its VIEs that the Company is the primary beneficiary because it has both of the following characteristics: (a) the power to direct the activities of a VIE that most significantly impact the entity's economic performance, and (b) the obligation to absorb losses of the entity that could potentially be significant to the VIE.
+The Company has determined for its VIEs that the Company is the primary beneficiary because it has both of the following characteristics: (a) the power to direct the activities of a VIE that most significantly impact the entity's economic performance, and (b) the obligation to absorb losses of the entity that could potentially be significant to the VIE or the right to receive benefits from the entity that could potentially be significant to the VIE.
 Accordingly, the Company includes the assets and liabilities and results of operations of these entities in its condensed consolidated financial statements, even though the Company may not hold a majority equity interest.
-In February 2019, the Company purchased the minority interest of its India joint-venture for \$82.9 million, which made its India joint- venture a wholly owned subsidiary.
-With the exception of the India joint-vneture becoming a wholly owned subsidiary, there have been no changes during 2019 in the accounting treatment or characterization of any previously identified VIE.
+In April 2019, the Company acquired a 60% interest in a joint venture in Mexico.
+See Note 6 - Acquisition for additional information.
+In February 2019, the Company purchased the minority interest of its India joint-venture for \$82.9 million, which made its India joint venture a wholly owned subsidiary.
+With the exception of the India joint venture becoming a wholly owned subsidiary and the acquisition of the Mexico joint venture, there have been no changes during 2019 in the accounting treatment or characterization of any previously identified VIE.
 The Company continues to reassess these relationships quarterly.
-The assets of these joint-ventures are restricted in that they are not available for general business use outside the context of such joint-ventures.
-The holders of the liabilities of each joint-venture have no recourse to the Company.
-The Company does not have a variable interest in any unconsolidated VIEs.
+The assets of these joint ventures are restricted in that they are not available for general business use outside the context of such joint ventures.
+The holders of the liabilities of each joint venture have no recourse to the Company.
+The Company doe